Carrots Are Orange

 Personally, my oldest son couldn’t keep his hands off anything, was always moving his body, and had extensive food aversions.
 My middle son is an explosive child and required a bit more to help with his sensory processing overload (which manifested into heightened anxiety).

-Signs for hypersensitivity may include:
+Signs of hypersensitivity may include:

 • doesn’t like noises like the vacuum or a toilet flushing